yeslogic/fontconfig-rs/README.md

 <br>

-A wrapper around [freedesktop.org's Fontconfig library][homepage], for locating fonts on a UNIX like systems such as Linux and FreeBSD.
+A wrapper around [freedesktop.org's Fontconfig library][homepage], for locating fonts on UNIX-like systems such as Linux and BSD.
 Requires Fontconfig to be installed.

 Dependencies
 ------------